 a) The trip over to Atlantic

-Was it two week or just sixteen to seventeen hours after reading the script, Ridley was on the plane to Hollywood.
+Was it two weeks or just sixteen to seventeen hours, or perhaps even thirty two, after reading the script, Ridley was on the plane to Hollywood.

 Somewhere along the line, producers David Giler, Gordon Carroll, Walter Hill, had met with Ridley.